 A Teacher's Destiny in the Alternative Learning System

-"Gusto ko talagang makakita ng mga estudyanteng umuuwi na may graduation na," Fajardo expressed on the program, capturing the essence of what fuels her daily sacrifice.
-The joy she feels when her learners don their graduation robes is something she describes as beyond payment, a sentiment that resonates deeply with viewers witnessing her genuine commitment to her students' success.
+"Gusto ko talagang makakita ng mga estudyanteng umuuwi na may graduation na," Fajardo expressed.
+The joy when her learners don graduation robes is something she describes as beyond payment.

 Reaching Every Filipino Learner, Regardless of Age